microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 If this is your first time using the Azure Cloud Shell, you will be prompted to select a subscription to create a storage account and Microsoft Azure Files share.
 For this workshop, you can just use any of the storage accounts that are in your resource group already.
 More information about the Azure Cloud Shell can be found in the [documentation](https://docs.microsoft.com/en-us/azure/cloud-shell/overview).

 Then, you can select Bash or PowerShell.
 Select **Bash**.

+You may be prompted to select a storage account.
+If you are, select **Show advanced settings**, and select an existing storage account in **your** existing resource group for the workshop.
+For "File share" select **Create new** and call it **fsID** where ID is your unique ID for the workshop.
+Finally, select **Create**.

-You should see a view similar to below.
+You should now see a view similar to below.

 ![](../graphics/acsbash.png)